thekhalidsha/IG-HIKER/README.md

 Insta Follow UnFollow Bot.
 Follow Unfollow Bot for Instagram.
 Its a New Systematic Bot.
-It will Follow Unfollow your Desired Pages within a Specified Interval of Time
+It will Follow Unfollow your Desired Mallu Pages within a Specified Interval of Time
 Which leads in Hiking of Your Followers Range.